microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/10.prompt-validations/readme.md

 - Open `botbuilder-samples/samples/csharp_dotnetcore/04.simple-prompt` sample folder.
 - Bring up a terminal, navigate to `botbuilder-samples/samples/csharp_dotnetcore/10.prompt-validations` folder.
 - Type `dotnet run`.
-## Update packages
-- In Visual Studio right click on the solution and select "Restore NuGet Packages".
-  **Note:** this sample requires `Microsoft.Bot.Builder.Dialogs` and `Microsoft.Bot.Builder.Integration.AspNet.Core`.
 ## Testing the bot using Bot Framework Emulator
 [Microsoft Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.